 Fresh flooding prompts new evacuations in Abbotsford, B.C., as water spills in from Wash. state

-The Nooksack River in Washington state has overtopped its dike, and the City of Abbotsford is expecting floodwaters to cross the U.S. border this afternoon, Mayor Henry Braun said Sunday afternoon.
+The Nooksack River in Washington state has overtopped its dike, and the City of Abbotsford is expecting floodwaters to cross the U.S. border, Mayor Henry Braun said Sunday afternoon.

+As of 4 p.m. along Boundary Road, waters were already pouring out of Whatcom County fields and onto the Canadian side of border.
+By 5:30 p.m., the Nooksack had entered minor flood stage, according to the U.S. National Weather Service, but hadn’t yet peaked.

+Hundreds of farms and homes sit within a couple kilometres of the line, including the Dykman Cattle Company, where Cynthia Dykman told CTV News late Sunday there were a lot of frayed nerves.

 The mayor said the city is expecting flooding on Sunday to be less significant than the floods that inundated the Sumas Prairie last week.